p2irc/deepplantphenomics/README.md

 3. `git clone https://github.com/usaskdapper/deepplantphenomics.git`
 4. `python setup.py install`

+## Downloading Pre-trained Networks

+The package uses [Git Large File Storage](https://git-lfs.github.com/) (git-lfs) to handle the saved network states included in this repository, as they can sometimes be very large.

+If you had git-lfs installed when you installed the packages, then you automatically downloaded the saved networks.
+If you want to download the states after installing the package, then install git-lfs and run ``git lfs fetch`` and then ``git lfs pull``.

 ## Contributing

 Contributions are always welcome.
 If you would like to make a contribution, please fork from the develop branch.